Rwkeith/rwkeith.github.io/_posts/2021-12-01-System-thread-detection.md

             VOID* StartAddress;                                             //0x620
         };
     ...   (etc.)
+    VOID* Win32StartAddress;
 }
 ```

-Here we see `Tcb` and `StartAddress` which hold some useful information about the thread in our case.
+Here we see `Tcb` and `Win32StartAddress` which both hold some useful information about the thread in our case.
 Here's an except of `_KTHREAD`

 ```
 struct _KTHREAD